 The Case for Buying

 Have you saved up enough money for a down payment to purchase a home?
 Are you ready to settle down and put down roots in a community?
 After a thoughtful analysis of your financial and personal circumstances, it might just be the right time to buy instead of rent.
 While buying a home is costly, as a homeowner your monthly mortgage payments reduce the amount of money you owe on your home and increase your equity,unlike rent which goes to someone else.
 Through each monthly mortgage payment, you move one step closer toward obtaining full ownership of your home and seeing the value of your home appreciate over time, meaning more money in your pocket when you decide to sell.
 Purchasing a home also gives you the power to make cosmetic changes to your home without requiring anyone else’s permission to do so.
 So, if you want to paint, renovate, or decorate your home, go right ahead – you’re the boss!

 Buying a Home: Drawbacks

 Make a credit union part of your savings strategy

-Credit unions are an excellent option to help you save towards owning a home.
-Whether your timeline is soon or years ahead, credit unions can provide holistic financial advice to help you reach your goals and set you up for success.
+Credit unions are an excellent option to help you save towards owning a home, whether your timeline is soonor years ahead.
 Not yet a credit union member?
-Find your nearest credit union here
+Find your nearest credit union, click here.